 Most of our resource authors were investigators on ESRC-funded projects in the area of social science research methods.
 Previous ReStore awards had a specific remit to work with resource authors from the Research Methods Programme, National Centre for Research Methods (NCRM) and Researcher Development Initiative.
 Project teams included co-investigators, research fellows and assistants, IT staff and external consultants who together produce the content and technical infrastructure to assemble research methods resources on the web.

 For how long is a web resource maintained?

 The resources in the original ReStore repository were initially taken on with the expectation that they would continue to be hosted and maintained for at least three years.
 Subject to ongoing review of usage and content, we have continued to ensure that materials remain available to the research community.

 Yes, it is.
 From 2007-2014, ReStore was separately funded by the Economic and Social Research Council (ESRC), and led by a subset of the NCRM team.
 It is now wholly managed by NCRM and operates as part of NCRM's remit to provide online resources which promote training and capacity building in social science research methods.

 Want to get in touch about your web resource?

-If you are working on a project funded by ESRC and think the ReStore team may be able to help, please either mail us at email@example.com or call us on 023 80 59 7473.
+If you are interested to find out more about the ReStore repository, or you have feedback on the materials in our collection, please either mail us at email@example.com or call us on 023 80 59 7473.